Low Heart Rate Training Plans

 Since I took up Low Heart Rate Training (LHR or Maffetone Method) in 2011, I’ve had so many questions from friends and fellow runners.
 I’ve shared my experiences and my tips, but there was one gaping hole.
 A MAF training schedule.

 He doesn’t provide one and there isn’t a set template, but after years of doing this and coaching other runs I have a system that seems to work.
 I’ve put it together here along with some basic tips that are important to implement Low Heart Rate training.

-You can get TONS of information off my how to implement LHR training page, but if you’re feeling stuck these MAF training plans can help you get moving.
+If you’re feeling stuck these MAF training plans can help you get moving.

 LOW HEART RATE TRAINING PLANS